 COVID-19 appropriate behaviors and infrastructural adaptations in WASH facilities: After the onset of COVID-19 pandemic in India in March 2020, UNICEF has made sustained efforts to ensure that COVID appropriate behavoirs and infrastructural adaptations get focused for safe school reopening (SSR) during the pandemic.

 Partnership for clean schools in India

-UNICEF is a strong partner of the Government of India for the Swachh Bharat: Swachh Vidyalaya (SBSV) campaign working to ensure that every school in India has a set of functioning and well-maintained water, sanitation, and hygiene facilities, segregated for boys and girls.
+UNICEF is a strong partner of the Government of India for the Swachh Bharat: Swachh Vidyalaya campaign and SVP and is working to ensure that every school in India has a set of functioning and well-maintained water, sanitation, and hygiene facilities, segregated for boys and girls.

-UNICEF’s field offices are working at the state level to ensure that WASH in Schools is a key agenda for School Management Committees (SMC) and school development plans.
+UNICEF’s field offices are working at the state level to ensure that WASH in Schools is a key agenda for School Management Committees (SMC).
 Our programmes continuously endeavor to develop children’s capacity and knowledge around WASH so that they can advocate for increased demand for WASH in Schools.

-Significant strides have been made under the SBM to improve the sanitation and hygiene conditions for children in schools.
+Significant strides have been made under the Swachh Bharat Mission to improve sanitation and hygiene conditions for children in schools.
 The experience gained over the past decade can be well applied to sustaining WASH in Schools programmes that improve health, foster learning, and enable children to participate as agents of change for their community at large.

 These include greater engagement with partners, to help ensure that children are reached wherever they are; mainstreaming risk-informed programming to mitigate the impact of climate change and public health emergencies such as COVID-19; and more extensive involvement with the private sector and other new partners to encourage innovation and school programming at scale.